Netherton, West Midlands: Religion

 Netherton contains a number of churches and chapels.
 The most prominent, the Anglican parish church of St. Andrew's, was consecrated and opened by the Lord Bishop Folliott on 16 July 1830.
 The foundation stone of the church had been laid by Dr. Booker, the Vicar of Dudley, on 30 November 1827.

 The other Church of England churches in the area are St. Peter's, Darby End and St. John the Evangelist, Dudley Wood.

 Perhaps more characteristic of Netherton are the nonconformist chapels, of which there are several, such as Ebenezer Baptist Church on St. Andrews Street, and Champions Church on Cinder Bank.
 More evidence for Baptist activity can be found on Cinder Bank, where the graveyard of the former Messiah Baptist church can be found; the church itself has since been demolished.
 There are two Methodists churches in the area - Trinity Methodist Church on Church Road, and Cole Street Methodist Church at Darby End.
 A third Methodist chapel, Noah's Ark on Cradley Road, has since been converted into apartments.
 Additional churches include the Primrose Hill Community Church on Chapel Street, and the People's Mission chapel on Swan Street.

 In 1868 a Sunday School Union was arranged between several of Netherton's churches, with a hymn composed to commemorate the event.
 This was sung on Netherton Square, and made mention of some of the above chapels.

-In more recent years, a mosque has opened up on Cinder Bank to cater to Netherton's muslim community.
+In more recent years, a mosque has opened on Cinder Bank to cater to Netherton's muslim community.